Root canal treatment

 Root canal treatment is indicated when:

-Under these conditions, the patient can develop pain and/or a tooth infection (abscess).
-A root canal treatment will allow the patient to keep the tooth while eliminating the pain, swelling and discomfort associated with it.
-This allows the patient to retain the natural tooth for chewing and keep their full smile.
+Under such conditions, the patient may develop pain and / or a dental infection (abscess).
+The root canal will allow the patient to keep their tooth by eliminating the pain, swelling and discomfort associated with it.
+It will help maintain masticatory function and dental aesthetics.

-Root canal treatment consists of removing the inflamed or infected pulp.
-Pulp is the soft tissue inside the tooth that contains the nerves and blood vessels.
+Root canal treatment involves removing the inflamed or infected pulp.
+The pulp is the soft tissue inside the tooth that contains nerves and blood vessels.

-Once the pulp is removed, the dentist cleans the canal by expanding and disinfecting it.
-Afterwards, the dentist fills it with cement and rubber (gutta-percha).
-Once the canal is well cleaned and sealed, the dentist restores the part of the tooth above the gum.
-At this time, the dentist will perform a conventional restoration, a ceramic restoration or install a crown supported by a pivot.
+Once the pulp is removed, the dentist cleans the canal by widening it and disinfecting it.
+Subsequently, he fills it with cement and rubber (gutta-percha).
+After the canal is well cleaned and sealed, the dentist restores the part of the tooth above the gum line.
+At this time, he can place a conventional restoration, a ceramic restoration or a crown supported by a pivot.

-In case of severe infection, the dentist will have to complete the root canal treatment over two or more sessions in order to treat it properly.
-Usually, a root canal treatment requires only one session.
+In the event of a serious infection, the dentist should complete the root canal treatment over two or more sessions in order to properly control it.
+Usually, root canal treatment requires only one session.